Narcissistic Parents Divide Their Children Through Triangulation

 Conflict is a normal part of family dynamics.
 The fact that a family argues from time to time does not make it a dysfunctional family unit.
 What makes a family dysfunctional is the emotional pain and confusion that prevails among its members.
 Those who grow up in this type of household become saddled with a lifetime of emotional struggles.
 Some of these struggles are easy to identify, some are not.

 Families influenced by narcissistic parents are always dysfunctional.
-Due to the plethora of crazy dynamics that exist within the family unit, there are many casualties suffered by the children.
+Due to the plethora of crazy dynamics, such as triangulation that exist within the family unit, there are many casualties suffered by the children.
 Not only do they suffer as individuals, the relationships between the siblings suffer as well.

 It would seem as if siblings suffering together under the strains of crazy parenting would naturally bond together for support, but that does not usually happen in families headed by narcissistic parents.
 It is no accident that one of the casualties of the NPD family is the relationship between the siblings.